Hank DeVito

 Henry M. "Hank" DeVito is an American musician and photographer known primarily for his pedal steel guitar work and songwriting.

 Biography

 After high school, DeVito attended the School of Visual Arts in New York City.
 He studied graphic arts and intended to pursue a career as a graphic designer.
 But he also began playing music gigs in 1968.

 The New York Rock and Roll Ensemble

-In 1970, DeVito joined the New York Rock & Roll Ensemble which also included Michael Kamen and Dorian Rudnytsky.
+In 1970, DeVito joined the New York Rock & Roll Ensemble which also included Michael Kamen, Mark Snow, and Dorian Rudnytsky.

 Emmylou Harris Hot Band

 DeVito was an original member of Emmylou Harris's Hot Band, along with James Burton (electric guitar), Glen Hardin (piano), Rodney Crowell (acoustic guitar), John Ware (drums), and Emory Gordy Jr. (bass).
 In 2004, Emmylou and the Hot Band original members (including DeVito) reunited for an evening when Emmylou was awarded the ASCAP Founders Award.

 The Cherry Bombs

 DeVito was also an original member of the Hot Band offshoot The Cherry Bombs, a band formed to support Rodney Crowell and Rosanne Cash on tour in the early 1980s.
 Besides DeVito, the band included Vince Gill (guitar), Tony Brown (keyboards), Larrie Londin (drums), and Emory Gordy Jr. (bass).
 In 2003, they reunited to record the Notorious Cherry Bombs album.